Vincent Iorio: Amateur

 While growing up in Coquitlam, Iorio spent one season with the Burnaby Winter Club before enrolling at Shattuck-Saint Mary's in Minnesota for his bantam seasons.
-As he was expected to enrol in an American university following bantam, few Western Hockey League (WHL) team's were interested in drafting him.
+As he was expected to enrol in an American university following bantam, few Western Hockey League (WHL) teams were interested in drafting him.
 He was eventually selected in the second round, 27th overall, by the Brandon Wheat Kings in the 2017 WHL bantam draft.
 Iorio was also selected to represent Team British Columbia at the 2017 WHL Cup in Calgary.
 Iorio returned to Shattuck St. Mary's for the 2017–18 season before joining the Wheat Kings.
-He was also drafted 269th overall in the 2018 United States Hockey League entry draft by the Green Bay Gamblers.
+He was also drafted 269th overall in the 2018 United States Hockey League (USHL) draft by the Green Bay Gamblers.

 Due to his late birthday, Iorio began playing for the Wheat Kings at the age of 15 in his rookie season.
 He was the third-youngest player in the WHL at the start of the 2018–19 season.
-Iorio missed a few games after suffering an upper body injury during practice and finished with five points over 50 regular-season games.
+Iorio missed a few games after suffering an upper body injury during practice, and finished with five points over 50 regular season games.
 Iorio scored his first WHL goal on February 23, 2019, against the Prince Albert Raiders.
-Iorio significantly improved offensively in his second season with the Wheat Kings.
-He finished with four goals and 17 assists through 59 games in the 2019-20 regular season.
+He significantly improved offensively in his second season with the Wheat Kings, and finished with four goals and 17 assists through 59 games in the 2019–20 regular season.
 He was named the Wheat Kings' 2020 Most Sportsmanlike Player and the Maggie Janz Scholastic Player of the Year.

-Due to the COVID-19 pandemic, the 2020–21 sason was shortened from 68 to 24 games.
-Iorio scored five goals and seven assists for 12 points through 22 games.
+Due to the COVID-19 pandemic, the 2020–21 season was shortened from 68 to 24 games.
+Iorio recorded five goals and seven assists for 12 points through 22 games.
 Leading up to the 2021 NHL entry draft, Iorio was ranked 71st among all draft eligible North American skaters by the NHL Central Scouting Bureau.
 However, his place in the draft was not unanimous as he earned a higher ranking from Bob McKenzie of The Sports Network.
 Before the draft, Iorio was invited to Hockey Canada's national under-20 training camp.
 On July 24, Iorio was drafted in the second round, 55th overall, by the Washington Capitals.

-Before the start of the 2021–22 season, Iorio was invited to the Capitals' rookie camp and signed a three-year entry-level contract with the team on October 4.
+Before the start of the 2021–22 season, Iorio was invited to the Capitals' rookie camp, and signed a three-year, entry-level contract with the team on October 4, 2021.
 Iorio set numerous personal bests upon rejoining the Wheat Kings, including a career-high 11 goals and 33 assists.